Endogenous inverse demand functions: Equilibrium market impacts

 \begin{remark} As defined in, e.g.,~\cite{feinstein2019leverage,banerjee2019price}, the liquidity of the inverse demand function near 0 is defined as the velocity that prices are impacted by a small, additional, liquidation.
 In those works, the liquidity was used to calibrate risk weights for studying fire sales subject to capital adequacy requirements.
 Notably, by construction, the inverse demand functions coincide with the expectation of $q$ under the measure with Radon-Nikodym derivative $\exp(-R(\X))/\EP[\exp(-R(\X))]$ when no assets are being sold, i.e., $f^q(0) = \bar f^q(0) = \EP[q\exp(-R(\X))]/\EP[\exp(-R(\X))]$.
 The liquidity of the market near 0, i.e., the impact of a small liquidation, can be provided explicitly by:

-These notions of market liquidity simplify significantly and provide meaningful interpretation if $\X\in\D$ deterministic.
-Under such a setting the order book density and the VWAP functions provide respectively the initial liquidity values of $(f^q)'(0) =2(\bar f^q)'(0)= -2R'(\X)\operatorname{Var}(q)$.
+These notions of market liquidity \blue{can be simplified} significantly if $\X\in\D$ deterministic.
+Under such a setting the order book density and the VWAP functions provide respectively the initial liquidity values of

 That is, the market clearing price drops no matter how it is measured when the first (marginal) unit is sold (unless $q$ is deterministic) and is proportional to both the absolute risk aversion of the harmonic representative agent at the market wealth $\X$ and to the variance of portfolio $q$. \end{remark}

-\begin{remark} It is logical to ask if the inverse demand functions $f^q$ and $\bar f^q$ are convex.
-First, we note that $\bar f^q$ is convex if $f^q$ is convex as utilized in~\cite{bichuch2020repo}; therefore if $\bar f^q$ is nonconvex in general the same must be true of $f^q$ as well.
-Now consider $\bar f^q$.
-If $\X\in\D$ is deterministic and $\operatorname{skew}(q) < 0$ then $(\bar f^q)''(0) < 0$ and, thus, the VWAP inverse demand function is \emph{concave} at 0.
-However, $\operatorname{skew}(q) > 0$ is not sufficient to prove the convexity of $\bar f^q$ as will be shown in both special cases of $R$ in the following section. \end{remark}